bespoyasov/scroller/README.md

 ## Settings

-Scroller accepts data-attributes:
+Scroller accepts these data-attributes:

 `data-noscrollbar="true"` — disables scrollbar;

 `data-noanchors="true"` — disables anchors;

-`data-leftalign="true"` — aligns content to left if width of scroller is bigger than width of content in it;
+`data-leftalign="true"` — aligns content to left if scroller width is bigger than it's content width;

 `data-start="center"` — start position.
 Accepts `end`, `center`, `start`, or number in pixels.
-By default — `start`.
+By default — `start`;

-`data-startAnimDuration="0"` — if you don't need animation on start, set 0.
+`data-noStartAnimation="true"` — disables start animation.

+And scroller elements accept these:

-`data-anchor="text"` — anchor text of item, acquires to children of scroller.
+`data-anchor="text"` — item anchor text;

+`data-central="true"` — if this element should be in center on screen at start.

-Also accepts config object:
+You can define config object:

 ```html
 <script type="text/javascript">